BKK: Bangkok,Thailand to MLE: Malé, Maldives, Via CMB:, Colombo, Sri Lanka (and return)

 On Board: 9/10

-I cannot remember a time when I have beeimg_3883n so warmly welcomed on a plane.
+I cannot remember a time when I have been so warmly welcomed on a plane.
 All the staff flashed huge smiles at us whilst greeting us with a traditional Sri Lankan Ayubowan (Long life) greeting.
 I did not feel like a number at all.

 The staff appeared committed, hard working and genuinely passenger focussed.